ljaaskela/velk-platform/velk-render/docs/render-backend-architecture.md

 - **DrawDataHeader**: the root struct that the shader receives a pointer to.
 Contains GPU addresses pointing to the shader data and globals, plus a texture index.
 Material-specific parameters (if any) follow inline after the header.

 Each write returns the GPU address of what was written.
 The DrawDataHeader is written last (after shader data), and its address goes into the `DrawCall`'s push constants.

+#### Note

+The velk-ui `ClassId::Renderer` currently re-assembles the whole staging buffer every frame:
+* velk-ui Scene maintains a list of IVisuals in draw-order, iterating them is relatively cheap.
+* Visuals access their data through Velk object state access, offering nearly zero overhead access to object's property values, making draw call assembly cheap.

+That said, this can be improved in the future by caching parts of the staging buffer that has not changed at all since the previous frame.

 ### The DrawDataHeader